 The Bank provides financial guarantees to guarantee the performance of customers to third parties.
-These agreements have fixed limits and generally extend for a period of up to three years.
-The contractual amounts of financial guarantees as at 31 December 2022 amounted GEL 1,675 thousand and deposit collaterals held against guarantees amounted GEL 556 thousand.
+These agreements have fixed limits and extend for a period of up to six years.
+The contractual amounts of financial guarantees as at 31 December 2023 amounted GEL 4,287 thousand of which GEL 1,566 thousand were collateralized with deposits (31 December 2022: the contractual amounts of financial guarantees - GEL 1,675 thousand of which GEL 556 thousand were collateralized with deposits.
 The amounts reflected for guarantees represent the maximum accounting loss that would be recognised at the reporting date if the counterparties failed completely to perform as contracted.

-As at 31 December 2022 the Bank allocates financial guarantees under Stage 1 for the purposes of identifying expected credit loss under IFRS 9.
-As at 31 December 2022 the respective ECL amount is GEL 10 thousand.
+As at 31 December 2023 and 2022 the Bank allocates financial guarantees under Stage 1 for the purposes of identifying expected credit loss under IFRS 9.
+As at 31 December 2023 the respective ECL amount is GEL 8 thousand (31 December 2022: GEL 10 thousand).